 Federal and New Jersey law does not mean that a franchisor must give a disclosure document to any person who may desire a copy.
 Rather, it applies where you and the franchisor have already conducted a series of specific discussions or negotiations and/or otherwise have taken steps to begin the sales process.
 The purpose of this law enables you as a prospective franchisee to ask to see a copy of the FDD before agreeing to travel to the franchisor company headquarters or spending additional money during the pre-sale process.

 What Types of Relationships are Covered Under Federal Law?

 Federal Franchise Law covers the offer and the sale of a franchise.
-A commercial business arrangement is a “franchise” if it satisfies three definitional elements.
+A commercial business arrangement can qualify legally as a “franchise” if it satisfies three definitional elements.
 The franchisor must: (1) promise to provide a trademark or other commercial symbol; (2) promise to exercise significant control or provide significant assistance in the operation of the business; and (3) require a minimum payment of at least $500 during the first six months of operations.

 The name or “title” given to the business arrangement by the franchisor is irrelevant in determining whether the business relationship is covered by federal and/or New Jersey Franchise Law.
-If your relationship meets the three criteria discussed above, it is a franchise relationship for purposes of Federal law.
-For example, a so called “distributorship agreement” or “license agreement” will be covered by the Amended Franchise Rule (AFR) if the three definitional elements are satisfied.
+If your business and commercial relationship meets the three criteria discussed above, it is a franchise for purposes of Federal law.
+For example, a so called “distributorship agreement” or “license agreement” can be covered by the Amended Franchise Rule (AFR) if the three definitional elements are satisfied.

 The Trademark Element